ggnSwaitch/Flicker_Demo/README.md

 # Flicker_Demo
 ========

-This repository contains a simple sample app using the Flicker API to be used as a coding assignment for mobile developer candidates.
+This repository contains a simple sample app using the Flickr API to be used as a coding assignment for mobile developer candidates.

 # Architecture